 2. Employee-up communication (bottom-up)

-Employee-up communication is another significant type of internal communication that starts from the bottom of an organization and makes its way to the highest positions.
-It is an upward communication process that enables employees to pass on critical information and feedback to the upper management.
+Employee-up communication is the flow of information from lower-level employees to management and leadership.
+It starts from the bottom of an organization and makes its way to the highest positions.

 How to ace it?

 Being a leader, you must be approachable, otherwise, your employees will never be able to open up to you.
-It is believed that when you put your employees at ease and let them be comfortable, they trust you more and perform better under your leadership.
+It is believed that when you put your employees at ease and let them be comfortable, they trust you more and share their thoughts more openly.

-Two-way feedback can help employees and the organization gets better at what they do.
-It is vital to give feedback to your workforce regularly but asking for their feedback is just as important.
+Two-way feedback helps employees and the organization improve their performance.
+It is vital to give your workforce regular feedback, but asking for their feedback is just as important.
 Two-way feedback helps your employees to perform better and lets an organization develop a better work environment.

 An open-door policy is a workplace standard that allows employees to talk to senior management or their immediate supervisors about any topic at any point in time.
 This policy aims to promote open communication, two-way feedback, and discussions regarding any issues faced by employees.